The Rishi Panchami Festival: It's Date, Tithi And Importance

 Rishi Panchami is also known as Bhai Panchami.
 Sisters tie rakhis to brothers on this day in the Maheshwari community.
 Sisters fast on this day and pray for their brother's long life.
 They consume food only after performing the puja.
-Religious festivals are meant to boost our happiness.
-Having sufficient cash is also a requirement for happiness.
-But you can certainly make your finances boost.
-You can do it if you get our Free 2018 Finance Report

 The Story Behind Rishi Panchami

 As per the tradition, there once lived a Brahmin with his devoted wife in Vidarbha country.
 The Brahmin was having a son and a daughter.
 He married his daughter to a cultured Brahmin man but the girl's husband met with an untimely death, rendering the girl to lead the life of a widow.
 She came back to her father's place and began living there again.
 Some days later, the girl got worms all over the body.
 It created problems for her.
 This worried her parents, who visited a Rishi to seek a solution to the problem.